chrisgrieser/shimmering-obsidian/README.md

 <img src="https://user-images.githubusercontent.com/73286100/139678407-9ac39baa-5f49-42a0-9622-0fbaf68540b2.gif" alt="promo video" width=70%>

 ## ⚠️ Breaking Changes
-When updating from version 1.x to version 2.x, there are some breaking changes to some commands.
-But most importantly, this plugin now requires the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor) to run most of its features.
+When updating from version 1.x to version 2.x, there are some breaking changes for certain commands.
+Most importantly, this plugin now requires the [metadata extractor plugin](https://github.com/kometenstaub/metadata-extractor) to run most of its features.

-Please refer to [this information document on Breaking Changes](documentation/Breaking%20Changes.md) for more in-detail information.
+Please refer to [the Breaking Changes Docs](documentation/Breaking%20Changes.md) for more in-detail information.

 ## Installation & Configuration
 - [Installation and Setup](documentation/Installation.md)